Forensics: DNA

 Repression of the first Jane's Revenge arson

-In May 2022, DNA traces were collected from several items found by investigators at the crime scene, including a broken window, a glass jar, a lighter, and an intact Molotov cocktail[3].
+In May 2022, DNA traces were collected from several items found by investigators at the action site, including a broken window, a glass jar, a lighter, and an intact Molotov cocktail[3].
 In March 2023, police saw the comrade who was later arrested discard a brown paper bag containing a partially eaten burrito in a public trash can.
-DNA traces collected from the bag's contents matched those collected at the crime scene.
+DNA traces collected from the bag's contents matched those collected at the action site.

 Case against Boris